 Firstly, I should say:

-This operation sends your postal code data to the servers run by Open Refine.
-Open Refine is a Canadian non-profit which is mandated to make government data open to the public.
+This operation sends your postal code data to the servers run by Open North.
+Open North is a Canadian non-profit which is mandated to make government data open to the public.
 They have an application interface, or API, which allows you to push a postal code and get a bunch of information about the layers of government in that place.

 Start by filling in the "New column name" with a name.
 Something like "Riding" would be appropriate.
 And reduce the throttle delay down to 1000 milliseconds.